roshangautam/sentinel-ldap/README.md

 [![Build Status](https://travis-ci.org/roshangautam/sentinel-ldap.svg?branch=master)](https://travis-ci.org/roshangautam/sentinel-ldap)

-Sentinel LDAP is a `Sentinel` addon lets you authenticate your users through LDAP.
+Sentinel LDAP is a Cartalyst `Sentinel` addon and lets you authenticate your users using LDAP (Active Directory).

 The package requires PHP 5.4+ and comes bundled with a Laravel 4 Facade and a Service Provider to simplify the optional framework integration and follows the FIG standard PSR-4 to ensure a high level of interoperability between shared PHP code and is fully unit-tested.
+The package also requires that you have [php5-ldap](http://php.net/manual/en/book.ldap.php) extension installed in your server.

 ## Installation